mind-network/mind-sap-contracts/README.md

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details
+This project is licensed under the [MIT License](LICENSE).

+## Contact

+If you have any questions or feedback about the smart contracts, feel free to reach out via our [Official Channels](https://mindnetwork.xyz/).